gaehlerm/SoftwareEngineering/README.md

 ## Functional tests

 Functional tests do what most people would intuitively expect from a test.
 Some marketing person, e.g. the Product Manager (PM), orders a new feature.
 He tells you, more or less exactly, what this feature should do and gives you some examples.
 The feature is complete once these examples can be executed with your software.
-As you don’t want to end up in the same situation as in the story in the previous chapter [chapter Testing] with the desperate manager.
-So you write automated tests that cover the examples.
+As you don’t want to end up in the same situation as in the story in the previous chapter [Testing] with the desperate manager, you write automated tests that cover the examples.
 This is a fairly good guarantee that the feature is still working, even if someone was changing the underlying code.
 So there is one thing you'll always do: for every new ticket you write a functional test.

 If you publish code examples as part of your API documentation, you should write a functional test for every single one of them.
 There’s nothing more embarrassing than failing examples in your documentation.

 Functional tests are user centered.
 The user doesn’t know anything about the internals of the code.
-He has only the interfaces you give him: GUI, API, joystick, microphone, etc. And this is all he cares about.
+He doesn't want to know anything about the internals of the code.
+He has only the interfaces you give him: GUI, API, keyboard, webcam, etc. And this is all he cares about.
 He wants to watch a YouTube video.
-He wants high image quality and a fast response time.
+He wants a high image quality and a fast response time.
 He doesn’t care what kind of fancy algorithms the thousands of google employees developed to control all the server farms.

 Sounds good.
 But at the same time, it seems extremely difficult to write these tests?
-Testing a GUI or the input of a microphone sounds pretty hard.
+Testing a GUI or the input of a webcam sounds pretty hard.

 True.
 But when making a few simplifications, the effort becomes fairly reasonable.
 Most importantly, you need to have well-structured code.
-As shown in figure [layers of software...?] the GUI is an abstraction level higher than the API.
+As shown in figure [levels of abstraction...?] the GUI is an abstraction level higher than the API.
 Don't mix the two!
 The GUI code consists only of some html and CSS code, images, buttons and graphs.
 These things are hard to test automatically, but they contain no logic that is likely to contain bugs.
-As mentioned before, this is called a Humble Object by Robert C. Martin [Clean Craftsman p.157].
+As mentioned before, this is called a Humble Object.
 This layer is hard to test, but unlikely to fail.
 Every mouse click corresponds to a function call to the underlying API.
 If the GUI looks fine, it is quite certainly fine.
 It is a thin layer that doesn't contain any logic and it's not able to hide bugs.

-Of course, if you leave away the GUI layer, the tests become very similar to integration tests.
+Of course, if you leave away the GUI layer, the tests become similar to integration tests.
 It is up to you to decide whether you want to call them integration tests or functional tests.
+I prefer to keep calling them functional test as the API is still a public interface to your software.

 Writing tests on the GUI level is quite hard.
-Though there are tools, for example Selenium, that automate the clicks on the GUI and translate them into API calls.
-There are just too many programs that are not structured as recommended here.
-They cannot be tested otherwise.
-Meanwhile there is considerable demand for testing them.
+Though there are tools, for example Selenium [https://www.selenium.dev/], that automate the clicks on the GUI and translate them into API calls.
+It is generally recommended to keep the number of GUI test cases as low as possible.
+However, there are just too many programs that are not structured as recommended in this book.
+They cannot be tested otherwise as they don't have an API that is well separated from the GUI.
+Meanwhile there is considerable demand for testing these programms never the less.
 Needless to say that using these testing tools adds significant overhead to the testing efforts required.

 Testing on the API level is in comparably easy.
-You can translate the button clicks from the GUI examples directly into API function calls.
+You can translate each button click from the GUI examples directly into API function calls.
 Write a test that makes the API calls, checks the result and you’re done.
 However, there is one problem with functional tests.
 In practice you have to deal with potentially huge files, databases and slow network connections.
 This may slow down your tests considerably.
 Additionally, the files or databases first have to be created.
 This can be done either with some script or by copying them from another location.

 The output of the tests may be potentially huge files as well.
 Comparing the results of these big files may also be not too helpful.
 One tiny difference in these huge files won't tell you much about what is broken.
 One option for improving the performance is comparing hash values instead of comparing complete files.
 It won't tell you more than that the files are different, but at least it is much faster to compute.

+One solution is to use small files.
+This makes the tests run faster.
+However, having only tests with comparably small data sets and files is not representative to the every day usage of your software.
+You absolutely have to run also performance tests with realistic data sets.
+Otherwise you might run into all kind of performance problems at the release.

 Functional tests are important, but they cannot tell you where an error comes from.
-Functional tests are quite frequently highly correlated.
+Furthermore, functional tests are quite frequently highly correlated.
 A single bug in your infrastructure code can cause many tests to fail.
-Therefore it is important to make functional tests `@pytest.mark.dependency()` as explained in the section on [Dependent tests] You should also combine them with unit tests in order to locate the source of the bug.
+Therefore it is important to make functional tests `@pytest.mark.dependency()` as explained in the section on [Dependent tests].
+You should always combine functional tests with unit tests in order to locate the source of the bug.

+## Other kinds of tests

-## Performance tests
+### Performance tests

 One test class that frequently gets forgotten are performance tests.
 Functional tests frequently are created for small databases in order to reduce the execution time.
 But this leads to the problem that executing the code with normal sized databases is not tested and chances are that this would be unacceptably slow.
 For this reason it is important to write performance tests that are running with realistic parameters to prevent bad user experience due to slow response times.

 There are many different kinds of performance tests.
 The most common one is load testing, where for example the number of users is increased until the system breaks down or one measures the response time of the system.
 It is the goal of these tests to find the limits of the system.

-## Explorative tests
+### Explorative tests

 Explorative tests are written for finding bugs that the developer might not have thought about.
 They are usually executed by the testing or quality assurance team.
 They are not automated and are not part of the test suite.
 They are just executed and if a bug is found it is reported to the developer.
 Otherwise it is just ignored.
 Explorative tests are not a replacement for unit or functional tests.
 They are just an additional tool to find bugs.